AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-gdpr-glossary.md

 &nbsp;

 **Audience Manager Identifiers (IDs):** Adobe Audience Manager stores various types of IDs.
 The [Audience Manager Identifiers](data-privacy-ids.md) page provides a summary of these IDs, their corresponding data sources, and brief descriptions.
-When providing requests to Adobe, reference these IDs to make delete or access requests for your data subjects.
+When sending requests to the [Adobe Experience Platform Privacy Service](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html), reference these IDs to make delete or access requests for your data subjects.

 &nbsp;